AGProjects/sylk-pushserver/README.md

 Click Configure

-Generate a certificate.
+Generate a certificate request using Keychain assistant.

+The private key will be saved in the Keys section of Keychain.

+Import the generated .cer certificate into Keychain.

-Export the certificate to pk12 format from Keychain.
+Export the certificate from the Keys section into pk12 format.

 Convert the cartificate and private key to .pem format:

 openssl pkcs12 -in Certificates.p12 -nocerts -out sylk.privateKey.pem
-openssl pkcs12 -in Certificates.p12 -clcerts -nokeys -out sylk.pem
+openssl pkcs12 -in Certificates.p12 -clcerts -nokeys -out sylk.crt

 Remove the passcode from the private key:

 openssl rsa -in sylk.privateKey.pem -out sylk.key

-Use sylk.pem and sylk.key inside applications.ini config file.
+Use sylk.crt and sylk.key inside applications.ini config file.

 ## Installation